milaan9/90_Python_Examples/01_Python_Introduction_examples/README.md

 # 01 Python Introduction examples

-In this class, you'll learn how to Convert IPython to PDF using python.
+In this class, you'll find examples related to python introduction with a detailed explanations.